 Want to travel to Amsterdam Cheap?

 Play the credit card points game to earn free flights with everyday spending.
 Lots of credit cards offer tremendous value in introductory bonus miles and travel credits.
 We use these to save thousands of dollars every year on travel.
 Read our article on travel hacks to learn more.
-If you need specific tips, leave a comment below or email me at [email protected] Happy trails and travel planning!
+If you need specific tips, leave a comment below or email me at [email protected].
+I previously even guided a small group tour through Belgium and Holland.
+Happy trails and travel planning!

 Disclosure: This article contains some affiliate links.
 We receive a small commission when you book or sign up through these links and it costs you nothing extra.
 When it suits you, please use them, as it helps us help you!